Analytics and Sales Reports

 WooCommerce has to process a large amount of data to generate the reports detailed in this section.
 To avoid potential performance issues the data is cached in a usable format and regularly updated.

-If you notice that the figures displayed in the reports differ from the actual figures on your website then you can clear the cache by going to WooCommerce > Status > Tools and running the Clear Analytics Cache tool.
-If after clearing the cache the figures still look off, try reimporting historical data.
+If you notice that the figures displayed in the reports differ from the actual figures on your website you can clear the cache by going to WooCommerce > Status > Tools and running the Clear Analytics Cache tool.
+If the figures still look off after clearing the cache, try re-importing historical data.

 ↑ Back to top